JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/9point.md

 group = "applications"
 +++

+<span style="color: gray">This post was worked out in a [student seminar](https://www.math.tu-berlin.de/fachgebiete_ag_diskalg/fachgebiet_algorithmische_algebra/v_menue/veranstaltungen/2019ss/software_seminar_numerical_nonlinear_algebra/) that we held at TU Berlin in summer 2019. </span>

 The four bar linkage, also called four bar, is a mechanism of four bars connected in a loop by four joints.
 One bar is fixed to the ground and on top of the opposing bar sits a triangle called coupler triangle whose apex is called coupler point.
 In motion this coupler point follows a curve called coupler curve:

 <p style="text-align:center;"><img src="/videos/four-bar.mp4" width="400px"/></p>

 The synthesis problem describes the problem of finding all four bars whose coupler curve passes through a given number of precision points.
 The largest possible number of prescribed precision points is $9$.
-This problem was first formulated by Alt in 1923 and completely solved by Wampler et al. in 1999 using homotopy continuation.
+This problem was first formulated by Alt in 1923 and completely solved by [Wampler et al.](https://asmedigitalcollection.asme.org/mechanicaldesign/article-abstract/114/1/153/429455/Complete-Solution-of-the-Nine-Point-Path-Synthesis) in 1992 using homotopy continuation.

 In case the reader just wants to create videos like the one above, we have created a [shortcut](https://github.com/JuliaHomotopyContinuation/FourBarLinkages.jl):